gtech-mulearn/Top-100-Coders/profile/alvindennis@mulearn.md

 - Organized Smart India Hackathon as a part of SJCET Startup Bootcamp IEDC.
 - Hosted various events in college.
-- Worked as a Technical Officer at SJCET Startup Bootcamp IEDC
+- Worked as a Technical Officer at SJCET Startup Bootcamp IEDC.
-- Currently working as Chief Financial Officer at SJCET Startup Bootcamp IEDC
+- Currently working as Chief Financial Officer at SJCET Startup Bootcamp IEDC.
+- Currently working as Technical Lead at Radio Community SJCET

 #### Networking: